moutard/cottonTracks-Extension/ARCHITECTURE.md

 (1) we use setter and getter to allow to drasticly reduce the size of the app by compression.
 We also found easier to have real class instead of function manipulating object.

-(2) ui folder could be renamed to view.
-It's for legacy reason we were trying to have folders starting by different letters.

 (3) dexie.js is quite new it could be interesting to use it.
 However our engine and wrapper, are quite powerful and fit well our use case.
 Moreover because we use a common interface